fmay/cc-js-intro-3-arrays/.guides/sections.md

 ---
 > Select '2 Dimensional' from the ![](.guides/img/rocket.png) Rocket menu at the top to load some code.

-Our previous flowers examples shows the use of a *one dimensional array*.
+Our previous flowers examples show the use of a *one dimensional array*.

 You can also create multi-dimensional arrays.
 In the example below, we are creating a 2 dimensional array and filling it with numbers.